emstoudenmire/NetworkSolvers/README.md

     for each algorithm?

 - Keyword argument handling:
+  - [X] How to "mix" keyword argument packs?
+        Example: subspace expansion taking `inserter_kwargs`.
+It works but then it causes a dependency between the subspace system and inserter system.
+        Maybe more "conceptual" kwarg packs, like `truncation_kwargs` ?
   - [ ] How best to "route" orthogonal sets of keyword arguments without listing them all?
         Like arguments to alternating_update versus region keyword args: